louiz/biboumi/doc/biboumi.1.rst

 If this option contains the hostname of an IRC server (for example irc.example.org), then biboumi will enforce the connexion to that IRC server only.
 This means that a JID like ``#chan@biboumi.example.com`` must be used instead of ``#chan%irc.example.org@biboumi.example.com``.
-In that mode, the virtual channel (see `Connect to an IRC server`_) is not available.
 The `%` character loses any meaning in the JIDs.
 It can appear in the JID but will not be interpreted as a separator (thus the JID ``#channel%hello@biboumi.example.com`` points to the channel named ``#channel%hello`` on the configured IRC server) This option can for example be used by an administrator that just wants to let their users join their own IRC server using an XMPP client, while forbidding access to any other IRC server.

 persistent_by_default
 ---------------------